typedb/typedb-docs/06-management/01-database.md

 ### Listing All Databases
 We can list all databases of the running TypeDB server via the TypeDB Clients [Node.js](../03-client-api/03-nodejs.md#retrieve-all-databases) and [Python](../03-client-api/02-python.md#retrieve-all-databases), as well as [Studio](../07-studio/01-quickstart.md#connecting-to-typedb-server).

-### Cleaning a Database
-Cleaning the database, not to be confused with deletion, wipes out both the data and the schema contained within the database.
-We can clean a database via [TypeDB Console](../02-console/01-console.md#console-commands).

 ### Deleting a Database
 We can delete a database via the TypeDB Clients [Java](../03-client-api/01-java.md#delete-a-database), [Node.js](../03-client-api/03-nodejs.md#delete-a-database) and [Python](../03-client-api/02-python.md#delete-a-database).